DATA PROCESSING AGREEMENT

 12.2 Should a provision of this DPA be invalid or become invalid then the legal effect of the other provisions shall be unaffected.
 A valid provision is deemed to have been agreed which comes closest to what the parties intended commercially and shall replace the invalid provision.
 The same shall apply to any omissions.

-12.3 This DPA shall be governed by the laws of England and Wales.
+12.3 Subject to any provision of the Standard Contractual Clauses to the contrary, this DPA shall be governed by the laws of England and Wales.
 The courts of England shall have exclusive jurisdiction for the settlement of all disputes arising under this DPA.

 The parties agree that this DPA is incorporated into and governed by the terms of the Agreement.